NicoZweifel/bevy_eidolon/README.md

 ## What is this for?

-Drawing a lot of instances (millions) that require GPU-driven drawing with no transparency/alpha masking and that need some variation in scale, color, etc., but can't be reasonably done with the default material pipeline.
+Drawing a lot of instances (millions) that require GPU-driven rendering with no transparency/alpha masking and that need some variation in scale, color, etc., but can't be reasonably done with the default material pipeline.

-An example is grass, assemblies for foliage/trees and tools to debug them, as well as related systems (scattering, height mapping, obstacles).
+Example includes grass, assemblies for foliage/trees and tools to debug them, as well as related systems (scattering, height mapping, obstacles).

 > [!IMPORTANT]
 > **I don't want this to become a monster material that supports everything.**

 The standard implementation will only ever support simple colors, shapes and basic features.

-However, there is an example on how to use the standard pbr lighting, and I don't mind adding specific examples if the api is a bit more mature.
+However, there is an example on how to use the standard PBR lighting, and I don't mind adding specific examples if the API is a bit more mature.
 I want to focus on composability and declarativity to make it as simple as possible to write new features as custom materials.

 ## Notes